stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Vertex Components

-We note that the process of parsing the various vertex components (v, vn, vt) is the same in all cases:
+We note that the process of parsing the various vertex components (position, normal, texture coordinate) is the same in all cases:

 1. Parse the command arguments to a floating-point array.